Move over private pools!

 An example of a local private pool in Brunswick County

-Aiden McKinney, Junior Broadcast Assistant
+Aiden McKinney, Broadcast Director

 While Brunswick County has many resources and activities to partake in, one thing that has been lacking is public pools.
 While many people have private pools, or live in a neighborhood with a private pool, the main pool that the school uses is at Brunswick Community College.
 However, this is the only public pool in the county, which is why the push for a new public pool has been growing.